Orelsan

-In 2022, Orelsan was named “chevalier des Arts et des Lettres” (Knight of Arts and Letters) by the Ministry of Culture of France, rewarded for his creation in the artistic field and the contribution he has made to the influence of the arts in France and in the world.
+In 2022, Orelsan was named "chevalier des Arts et des Lettres" (Knight of Arts and Letters) by the Ministry of Culture of France, rewarded for his creation in the artistic field and the contribution he has made to the influence of the arts in France and in the world.

 Life and career

 1982–2003: Early life and beginnings

 Aurélien Cotentin was born on 1 August 1982 in Alençon in Lower Normandy, where he was raised by his father, a middle school principal, and his mother, a teacher.
 He initially listened to rock music and was also a fan of manga and comics.
 While practicing basketball, he picked up the love of rap through his basketball friends.
-He graduated with a French baccalauréat in Economic and Social Sciences before moving to Caen where he studied at l'École de Management de Normandie, graduating in 2004.
+He graduated with a French baccalauréat in Economic and Social Sciences before moving to Caen where he studied at l'École de management de Normandie, graduating in 2004.
 While in college, he made friends with record producer Skread, who had worked with Diam's, Booba, Rohff and Nessbeal.
 He also collaborated with Gringe in his initial works and formed the duo Casseurs Flowters with him in 2004.

-Orelsan spent one year at the University of Tampa in Florida, where he had the inspiration of writing the song "50 pour cent".
+Orelsan spent one year at the University of South Florida in Tampa, Florida, where he had the inspiration of writing the song "50 pour cent".
 In 2002, he issued a mixtape and was invited to contribute in various compilations.
 Returning to France and working the night shifts in a hotel gave him the opportunity to write more.